 - Return turkey breast to the air fryer to cook for another 20-30 minutes until it reaches 165°F/ 75°C in the center of the thickest part [Note 3].
 If the turkey needs more cooking time cook for additional 5-10 minute intervals until it is done.

 - Rest covered for at least 10 minutes before serving.

-- Always use a meat thermometer to check the internal temperature to check that the turkey has reached the safe temperature of 165°F (75°C).
+- Cooking times are an estimate only.
+Always use a meat thermometer to check the internal temperature to check that the turkey has reached the safe temperature of 165°F/ 75°C.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 130Total Fat: 11gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 9gCholesterol: 17mgSodium: 337mgCarbohydrates: 2gFiber: 0gSugar: 0gProtein: 7g

 Nutrition information is an estimate and provided for informational purposes only.

 - Air fryer roast pork

 - Instant Pot turkey tenderloin